-A main side effect caused by nasal application of pt-141 was related to the increase of blood pressure in some patients who have used it.
+The main side effect caused by nasal application of pt-141 was related to the increase of blood pressure in some patients who have used it.
 Later some studies showed that this peptide seemed to circumvent the presence of blood pressure side effects through its subcutaneous application.
-Due to the increase of blood pressure as a side effect, Bremelanotide has been developed as a treatment for hemorrhagic shock.
-Minor side effects reported for this peptide include nausea, yawning, stretching, decreased appetite, flushing, sweating, somnolence, headache and dizziness among others.
+Due to the increase in blood pressure as a side effect, Bremelanotide has been developed as a treatment for hemorrhagic shock.
+Minor side effects reported for this peptide include nausea, yawning, stretching, decreased appetite, flushing, sweating, somnolence, headache, and dizziness among others.

 Bremelanotide has shown potential effects to improve social cognition and behavior, what also promotes it as a treatment for autism, which is a disorder of brain development characterized by difficulties in social interaction, verbal and nonverbal communication, and repetitive behaviors.
 Autism also is closely related to intellectual disability, difficulties in motor coordination and attention, and physical health issues.

 Subcutaneous injection of Bremelanotide (PT 141) has shown favorable results in treating sexual dysfunction with doses of 0.75, 1.25 and 1.75 mg.
 Nevertheless, it is necessary that it is administered under the supervision and recommendation of a medical specialist.